 Kids in martial arts are expected to behave in ways not innate [or taught] for some girls (not all!), like yelling, striking and motioning their bodies in ways that are typically reserved for boys.
 Gradually, with trust, guidance and challenging instructors, I’ve watched as some of these same girls became fierce competitors and athletes.
 The best martial arts for women are the ones that encourage growth!

-Benefits of Martial Arts for Children not just girls!
+Benefits of Martial Arts for Children!

 #1 Psychological Benefits: In a society that’s obsessed with pop-culture and celebrity, martial arts provides a grounding environment for kids, girls especially!
 They receive many cognitive, social and emotional benefits that translate into other areas of life.
 The structured, authoritative nature of traditional martial arts instills focus, self-control, listening skills, and discipline.
 Students bow and acknowledge instructors, but also to opponents before and after competing.
 This practice demonstrates respect, humility, and honor… character values that are hard to find in the images fed to our youth through media and elsewhere.